apolloclark/osquery-demo/README.md

 # osquery-demo

-This is a demo of osquery, using Vagrant.
+This is an osquery Vagrant demo.

 You can find a tutorial here:
 https://www.sitepoint.com/osquery-explore-os-sql/#5-using-osquery